chadananda/prompter/README.md

 ## Details

 * App takes a URL to provide HTML file to be read, keeps the file for later
-    * Suggstion: on load, break up file into sequential records in the local database
+    * Suggstion: on document's first load, break up into sequential records into the local database
     * Then attach audio to each record as it is complete
     * Allow PouchDB/CouchDB to manage syncing up these records
     * Each record should have the original URL, reader username, block ID, sequence #, and text to be read